apache/incubator-seata-website/docs/en-us/userguide/install_server.md

-# Installing Fescar Server
+# Installing Seata Server

-This topic explains how to install the Fescar server.
+This topic explains how to install the Seata server.

 **Tip:** For a data center or a cluster, we recommend that you use at least two machines with eight cores, 16GB RAM and Gigabit Ethernet connections for deploying supernodes.

 ## Context

-There are two layers in Fescar’s architecture: server (supernodes) and client (hosts).
+There are two layers in Seata’s architecture: server (supernodes) and client (hosts).
 Install the supernodes in one of the following ways:

 - Deploying with Docker: Recommended for quick local deployment and test.
 - Deploying with physical machines: Recommended for production usage.